DBCDK/communityservice/src/readme.md

 ## Naming conventions

-Functions returning [promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) are named with an initial verb in present participle, like `validatingInput` to signify that the operation will span some time.
+Functions returning [promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) are named with an initial verb in present participle, like `validatingInput` to signify that the operation is taken place immediately but will possibly span some time.